SettingTheWorld/-epsilon-Suboptimality-Based-Accelerated-Termination-for-Quadratic-Programming-Using-Dual-Decompos/README.md

 # -epsilon-Suboptimality-Based-Accelerated-Termination-for-Quadratic-Programming-Using-Dual-Decompos
-Complete datasets of numerical experiments of manuscript: $\epsilon$ Suboptimality Based Accelerated Termination for Quadratic Programming Using Dual Decomposition.
+Complete datasets of numerical experiments of manuscript: On feasible solutions with guaranteed suboptimality for Quadratic Programming.

 Include:

-1. Single test of small size problem (ny=10)
+1. 100 random tests of different size (ny=10,20,50,100)
-2. 1000 random tests (ny=100)
+2. 1000 random tests (ny=100) for different relative suboptimality (1e-4, 1e-3, 1e-2, 1e-1)